Emotionally Charged, Logically Blurred: AI-driven Emotional Framing Impairs Human Fallacy Detection: Introduction

 This gap is particularly concerning in the context of AI-generated text.
 Large language models (LLMs) are now widely deployed in everyday applications and have demonstrated strong capabilities in synthetic argument generation \citep{schiller-etal-2021-aspect,mouchel2024logicalfallacyinformedframeworkargument,pauli-etal-2025-measuring}.
 This raises risks: malicious actors could exploit LLMs to create persuasive yet logically unsound content for misinformation, propaganda, or manipulation.
 At the same time, LLMs also provide a unique opportunity to systematically \ycr{change} emotional framing while preserving logical content, enabling controlled investigation of its effects on human reasoning \citep{chen-eger-2025-emotions}.

-In this paper, we present, to our knowledge, the first computational study that examines the interaction between (AI-driven) emotional framing, fallacy detection, and argument convincingness\yct{, with the main focus on how emotional framing shapes human ability to detect fallacies}. \ycr{To establish a controlled setting, we adapt the paradigm of \citet{chen-eger-2025-emotions} to construct fallacious arguments that differ only in emotional tone, and compare human fallacy-detection performance on emotionally charged versus original versions.} Our contributions are twofold:
+In this paper, we present, to our knowledge, the first computational study that examines the interaction between (AI-driven) emotional framing, fallacy detection, and argument convincingness\yct{, with the main focus on how emotional framing shapes human ability to detect fallacies}. \ycr{To establish a controlled setting, we adapt the paradigm of \citet{chen-eger-2025-emotions} to construct fallacious arguments that differ only in emotional tone, and compare human fallacy-detection performance on emotionally charged versus original versions}\yccr{, as illustrated in Figure \ref{fig:overview}.
+We examine human performance on both binary fallacy detection (i.e., identifying whether an argument is fallacious, regardless of the specific fallacy type) and multi-way fallacy detection (i.e., classifying fallacy types).} Our contributions are twofold:

 \begin{itemize}[topsep=2pt,itemsep=-1pt,leftmargin=*] \item Emotional Framing with LLMs (\S\ref{sec:frame}): We examine eight LLMs from four model families for their ability (with zero-shot prompting) to inject \ycr{emotional appeals to }six emotions into argumentative text \ycr{using} four framing strategies, while preserving the original content and logical structure.
 Results suggest that LLMs generally succeed in \yc{injecting emotional expressions into fallacious arguments} without disrupting their reasoning, though mismatches frequently arise between the intended target emotions and those expressed in the text.
 We identify the best 4 models and 3 framing strategies to create a dataset consisting of 1,000 arguments for the human study.